-As stated in previous blogs, there are a wide array of additional benefits that come with having a VA disability rating of 100% P&T (permanent and total).
-The one I like to cover for today’s blog entry is the Dependents’ Educational Assistance (DEA) Program otherwise known as Chapter 35.
+As stated in previous blogs, there are a wide array of additional benefits that come with having a VA disability rating of 100% P&T (permanent and total) and the one I like to cover for today’s blog entry is the Dependents’ Educational Assistance Program (DEA) otherwise known as Chapter 35.
 As a parent myself with five children, the thought of how I can help my kids pay for college stresses me out.
 However, last year my rating increased to 100% P&T qualifying my kids for this benefit.
-Although it probably will not cover all college expenses, I’m thrilled that my children will have this benefit to help defray some of their cost for college.
+Although it probably will not cover all college expenses, I’m thrilled that my children will have this benefit to help defray some of their costs for college.

-DEA Program provides education and training opportunities to eligible dependents and survivors of certain veterans.
+Dependents’ Educational Assistance Program provides education and training opportunities to eligible dependents and survivors of certain veterans.
 Currently, the program offers up to 36 months of benefits.
-This number came down in August 1, 2018 when the monthly benefits were 45 months.
-Listed are the ways a spouse and children (to include both adopted and step children) can be eligible for the DEA Program.
+This number came down on August 1, 2018, when the monthly benefits were 45 months.
+Listed are the ways a spouse and children (to include both adopted and stepchildren) can be eligible for the DEA Program.

 - Service-member is rated 100% permanent and total for service-connected conditions

 - Service-member is on active duty and is likely to be discharged with a P&T rating

 - Is currently missing in action or captured in the line of duty